Encyclopedia of fire safety

 6. Instrument case from the local radio market - 1.5$

-7. Pair of LEDs different color(took from VHS player)
+7. Pair of LEDs different color(taken from a VHS player)

-8. Antenna and a button with a cap (taken from a Wi-Fi router)
+8. Antenna and button with a cap (taken from a Wi-Fi router)

-9. 4-pin terminal block (taken from the dimmer)
+9. 4-pin terminal block (taken from a dimmer)

 11. 6-pin connector (taken from a DVD drive)